KageKirin/2dimagefilter/wiki/ImageScaling.md

 IBM PC (which ran at 320×200×256 colors) to the early color Macintosh computers, which ran at more or less double that resolution.
 The algorithm works as follows:

+Later implementations of this same algorithm (as AdvMAME2× and Scale2×, developed around 2001) have a slightly more efficient but functionally identical implementation:

+The AdvMAME4×/Scale4× algorithm is just EPX applied twice to get 4× resolution.

+### Scale3×/AdvMAME3×

+The AdvMAME3×/Scale3× algorithm can be thought of as a generalization of EPX to the 3× case.
+The corner pixels are calculated identically to EPX.